-- 94. In the first situation, the risk-free interest rate term structure is based on swap rates and the relevant overnight indexed swap (OIS) rate meets the DLT requirements. - 95.
+- 95. In the first situation, the risk-free interest rate term structure is based on swap rates and the relevant overnight indexed swap (OIS) rate meets the DLT requirements. - 96.
 In this case the approach prescribed in Article 45 of the Delegated Regulation for the credit risk adjustment applies, with the following methodological conventions: - a.
-The maturity of the OIS rate used to derive the CRA is consistent with the tenor of the floating legs of the swap instruments used to derive the term structure.

-For example, the risk-free interest rate term structure for the Swiss franc is based on swaps with floating legs that refer to the six month IBOR.
-Consistently with this, the OIS rate used in the CRA calculation is the 6 month Swiss franc OIS rate.
+The maturity of the OIS rate used to derive the CRA is consistent with the tenor of the floating legs of the swap instruments used to derive the term structure. - In the case of the Swedish currency, the risk-free interest rate term structure is based on swaps with floating legs that refer to the three month IBOR, and consequently the OIS rate used in the CRA calculation is the 3 month Swedish krona OIS rate. - b.
+For the euro, the OIS rate to be used is the 3-month rate, as specified in recital 20 of the Delegated Regulation.